waddon1/EndeavourOS-archiso/README.md

 # Build
 `sudo ./build.sh -v`

-# The iso appears at work folder
+# The iso appears at out folder

 Uses archiso from archlinux as base.